allisonburtch/Critical-Theory-of-Technology/syllabus.md

 		* [Douglas Engelbart](https://en.wikipedia.org/wiki/The_Mother_of_All_Demos), [Mother of all Demos](http://web.archive.org/web/20120206001457/http://www.framejournal.net/interview/14/belinda-barnet), 1968

 ## Week 3 - Decentralization and its Discontents
-##### Decentralized computing, decentralized political organizing, decentralized currencies.
-While global, [decentralized networds of computers](http://www.nytimes.com/2013/06/09/opinion/sunday/fixing-the-digital-economy.html) has disrupted the way we communicate, we've simulaneously seen a massive centralization of power and wealth. _Protocol_ introduces us to how control can exist after decentralization.
+<em>Decentralized computing, decentralized political organizing, decentralized currencies.</em>
+Global,[decentralized networds of computers](http://www.nytimes.com/2013/06/09/opinion/sunday/fixing-the-digital-economy.html) have disrupted the way we communicate, seemingly leading to a more democratic society.
+Simulaneously, we've seen a massive centralization of power and wealth. _Protocol_ introduces us to how control can exist after decentralization.
 * Friday, October 24th, 1pm
 * Readings
 	* Alexander Galloway, _Protocol_, pgs 3-53 (Introduction and Ch 1 'Physical Media,' though the whole book is worth reading)